pow-auth/pow_site/_guides/2019-09-14-password-breach-lookup-and-other-password-validation-rules.md

 end
 ```

+The user will be redirected to the reset password page, and the connection halted so authentication won't happen.
+A caveat to this is that the user may not have entered valid credentials, since this runs before any authentication.

 ## Conclusion

 As you can see it is easy to customize and extend the password validation rules of Pow.

 The landscape of web security is constantly changing, so it's important that password requirements are neither so restricting that it affects user experience or too lax that it affects security.
 The above will work for most cases in the current landscape, but you should also consider supporting 2FA authentication, or alternative authentication schemes such as WebAuthn or OAuth.

 It depends on your requirements and risk tolerance.
 It's recommended to take your time to assess what is appropriate for your app.

 ## Unit tests